8 Best Hikes in Big Bend National Park

 • Difficulty: Easy

-This is a paved walking path that is wheelchair accessible and has excellent views of the Chisos Basin mountains.
-This is a very popular spot for sunset, watching the sun go down through the natural “window” – so arrive early if you plan to visit at that time.
+The Window View Trail is a paved walking path that starts from the Chisos Basin Visitor Center.
+It’s wheelchair accessible and has excellent views of the Chisos Basin mountains.
+I recommend doing this walk at sunset – watching the sun go down through the natural “window” is beautiful!

 • Time: 7-9 hours